Housing and insurance

 Bring your Insurance Card

-Exchange students from EU/EEA Member States should bring their European Health Insurance Card, issued by the social insurance office in the home country.
+Exchange students from EU/EEA Member States should bring their European Health Insurance Card External link., issued by the social insurance office in the home country.
 The card states that you are entitled to health care on the same conditions and at the same price as permanent residents in Sweden.

 It is difficult for students that are staying in Sweden for less than 12 months to open up a Swedish bank account.
 Please use your national bank account and bank card for money transactions and withdrawals from ATM´s (“bankomat” in Swedish).
 International debit and credit cards are commonly accepted in Sweden.
 The easiest way of paying your bills is by transfer by your national banks on-line banking service.
 If this is not available for you, please contact your bank about alternatives.